paxomoffv/Teeworlds-game/README.md

 # Teeworlds-platformer
 Platformer in the style of teeworlds

-# Communication:
+# Communication
 Skype - vanusssha;
-Vkontakte - /paxomoffv;
+vkontakte - /paxomoffv;